 Watch the Forecast and Road Conditions

 During the winter, consider downloading a weather app or signing up for mobile weather alerts.
-Keeping a close eye on mother nature will help you plan and possibly avoid driving during heavy storms or deep freezes.
+Keeping a close eye on Mother Nature will help you plan and possibly avoid driving during heavy storms or deep freezes.
 For longer drives, make sure you look ahead at the weather and road conditions along your entire route.

 Many municipalities provide public access to transportation traffic cameras and road condition maps.
 Take a good look at your route before heading out the door so you can be prepared for the winter conditions that await you.